 - oil for frying as required

 For the polenta: bring to a boil 250 milliliters of salt water and dip the polenta rain, stirring vigorously.
 Cook over low heat and stirring constantly for 2 minutes, remove the polenta from the heat and mantecarla with butter, the pecorino and some’ balck pepper.
 Put it in a plate spreading it with a spatula and cool slightly but not too.
-When it is still warm, take a handful of polenta and, holding it in the Palm of your hand, made a 'conca'’ flat thickness of about one centimeter.
+When it is still warm, take a handful of polenta and, holding it in the Palm of your hand, cut out a ' hollow ' flat about one centimeter thickness.
 Put a little’ of salami and cheese (abundant) and cover with another piece of polenta.
 Mash well with your hands until it forms a ball on the size you prefer, but they are not the prettiest too big.

 Prepare three dishes: one with flour, two egg whites and whole egg well beaten and slightly salted and some breadcrumbs.
 Passed gli arancini di polenta first in flour, then in beaten egg and finally in breadcrumbs and let rest on a cutting board sprinkled with bread crumbs still 30 minutes.
 Finally, FRY in boiling oil: considered a cooking time of about 5 minutes.
 When they are nicely Golden put them for a minute on paper towels and serve immediately.